ai/visibilityjs/README.md

    bundle install
    ```

-3. Include Visibility.js to your `application.js.coffee`:
+3. Include Visibility.js in your `application.js.coffee`:

    ```coffee
    #= require visibility
    ```

-   If you didn’t use `every` method, you can reduce library size, by including
+   If you willn’t use `every` method, you can reduce library size by including
    only core module:

    ```coffee